List of Pakistani music bands

 The second wave of heavy metal artists, comprising bands such as Dhun, which was Fawad Baloch's more conventional metal project, Blackhour, Ehl-e-Rock, Inferner, and Black Warrant, still continues to promote the genre.
 The most notable and productive work on the heavy metal genre was bestowed and carried out by Mizraab, whose Panchi album was an ultimate success in this genre.
 Guitarist Faraz Anwar of Mizraab's solo instrumental work is widely noticed by the public and news channels dubbed Anwar as "Pakistan's master of progressive-metal rock."
 In recent studies and reports conducted by CNN, heavy metal is one of Pakistan's most popular genres of music, and country's radio FMs broadcast the music each week.
 Since 2004, the economic liberalisation programmes of Prime minister Shaukat Aziz which helped open the new Pakistan TV and several music video channels, have triggered the underground heavy metal movements in cities such as Karachi, Lahore and Islamabad.

 Although Mizraab, a band led by Faraz Anwar that is considered to be Pakistan's first progressive metal band, have also played a significant role in promoting the growth of metal music in Pakistan.
 Furthermore, bands such as Jehangir Aziz Hayat, Takatak, Messiah and Foreskin are examples of significant metal bands that have surfaced in the past five years.

 In 2002, Atif Aslam and Goher Mumtaz formed rock band Jal.
 The band released Aadat and it became a major hit in South Asia.
 It was recreated many times.
 It was also used in the 2005 Hollywood film Man Push Cart.
 However, Atif left the band and Farhan Saeed joined the band.

+In 2003 Saif Samjo formed a Sufi rock band named “The Sketches”.
+Which is still working on his way.Jogi, a song by Pakistani sufi-rock band The Sketches has been nominated for Best Song in the World Beat category at the New Mexico Music Awards.
+Jogi is the first single from the forthcoming full-length album of The Sketches, the track was recorded in Pakistan and USA and features a guest appearance by Grammy Award winning harmonica player John Popper and is produced by Jono Manson.

-In Pepsi Battle of Bands, 4 bands rose to popularity.
+In Pepsi Battle of Bands, four bands rose to popularity.
 The first band is Aaroh formed in 1998 in Karachi is an alternative rock band.
 The name was given to it by Shoaib Mansoor.
 Kamran Khan was the founder of the band.
 It gained fame from Pepsi Battle of Bands by performing songs like Sawaal, Aag Ki Tarhan.
-It released 2 studio albums in 2003 and 2013 respectively.
+It released two studio albums in 2003 and 2013 respectively.
 Aaroh released 'Jeet' in February 2018, a tribute to the Pakistan Super League.